Introduction

 The Developer Hub will provide documentation, news, support, and discussion for working with Centric.

-The Centric Protocol is governed by the Centric Rise smart contract.
-The Centric Protocol cannot be updated once deployed.
+The Centric Protocol is governed by the Centric Rise smart contract and cannot be updated once deployed.

-CNR and CNS are BEP20 standard tokens implemented on the BSC blockchain.
+CNR and CNS are Solana (SPL) standard tokens implemented on the Solana blockchain.

 At deployment of the Centric Protocol: